avaframe/FlowPy/readme.md

 Christopher D'Amboise, Austrian Research Centre for Forest: Christopher.DAmboise@bfw.gv.at

-This study was carried out in the framework of the GreenRisk4Alps project ASP635, funded by the European Regional Development Fund through the Interreg Apline Space programme.
+This study was carried out in the framework of the GreenRisk4Alps project ASP635, funded by the European Regional Development Fund through the Interreg Alpine Space programme.
 Additional financial support from the AvaRange (www.AvaRange.org, international cooperation project “AvaRange - Particle Tracking in Snow Avalanches” supported by the German Research Foundation (DFG) and the Austrian Science Fund (FWF, project number I 4274-N29) and the AvaFrame (www.AvaFrame.org, AvaFrame - The open Avalanche Framework is a cooperation between the Austrian Research Centre for Forests (Bundesforschungszentrum für Wald; BFW) and Austrian Avalanche and Torrent Service (Wildbach- und Lawinenverbauung; WLV) in conjunction with the Federal Ministry Republic of Austria: Agriculture, Regions and Tourism (BMLRT)) projects are greatly acknowledged.

 ## Citation: